Learner licence demerit points

 How do I notify the department that I want to begin my driver licence suspension earlier?

-You may notify the department that you want your driver licence suspension to begin on an earlier date by completing the section shown on the 'Accumulation of Demerit Points Notice of Driver Licence Suspension' notice and either:
+You may notify the department that you want to begin your driver licence suspension on an earlier date by completing the section shown on the 'Accumulation of Demerit Points Notice of Driver Licence Suspension' notice and either:

 For information about how these demerit points may affect you, please follow the link to the appropriate web page for your licence type: